ndrew98/requirement-analysis/README.md

   Ensures that the documented requirements are complete, clear, and aligned with stakeholder needs.
 Validation methods include reviews, walkthroughs, and formal approval processes.

+  ## Types of Requirements

+In software development, requirements are typically categorized into two main types: **Functional Requirements** and **Non-functional Requirements**.
+Both are essential for building a complete and usable system.

+### Functional Requirements

+Functional requirements describe **what the system should do** — the features and functions that the software must perform.
+These are derived from user needs and business processes.

+**Examples for a Booking Management System:**
+- Users should be able to create, view, update, and cancel bookings.
+- The system should allow admin users to manage all bookings and assign rooms or resources.
+- Customers should receive an email confirmation upon successful booking.
+- The system should prevent double booking for the same room and time slot.
+- Only registered users should be able to make a booking.

+### Non-functional Requirements

+Non-functional requirements define **how the system performs**.
+These relate to the system's quality attributes such as performance, security, usability, and maintainability.

+**Examples for a Booking Management System:**
+- The system should handle up to 500 concurrent users without performance degradation.
+- Booking confirmation emails must be sent within 2 seconds after submission.
+- The system must comply with GDPR data protection regulations.
+- The UI should be accessible and responsive across desktop and mobile devices.
+- System uptime should be at least 99.9% per month.